Veterans

 Alamo Veterans Network providers cover a comprehensive range of services, including:

-This program is supported in part by a grant from the Texas Veterans Commission Fund for Veterans’ Assistance.
+This program is supported by a grant from the Texas Veterans Commission Fund for Veterans’ Assistance.
 The Fund for Veterans’ Assistance provides grants to organizations serving veterans and their families.
-For more information, www.TVC.Texas.gov.
+For more information, visit www.tvc.texas.gov.

 Veteran Directed Care (VDC)